A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Discussion

-When comparing Morgan fingerprints to Expert descriptors, our findings indicate that Morgan fingerprints consistently outperformed Expert descriptors in predicting LNP transfection efficiency.
-However, this is not universally the case across all applications, as the effectiveness of molecular descriptors depends on the specific predictive task and dataset characteristics.
-For instance, Tayyebi et al. \cite{tayyebi2023prediction} showed that descriptor-based molecular representations generated using the Mordred package \cite{moriwaki2018moesm4} resulted in better accuracy for aqueous solubility prediction compared to Morgan fingerprints when used with RF and multiple linear regression (MLR).
-Similarly, Seal et al. \cite{seal2021comparison} demonstrated that Cell Painting descriptors outperformed both ErG fingerprints and Morgan fingerprints for cytotoxicity and proliferation assay predictions.
+We incorporated count-based Morgan fingerprints (C-MF), introduced by Zhong et al. \cite{zhong2023count}, into the framework.
+C-MF encode not only the presence of molecular substructures but also their frequency, providing a richer representation than binary Morgan fingerprints (B-MF), which capture only substructure presence or absence.
+Zhong et al. \cite{zhong2023count} demonstrated that C-MF outperformed B-MF in nine out of ten datasets across six ML models (ridge regression \cite{hoerl1970ridge}, SVM \cite{svm}, kNN, RF, XGBoost \cite{chen2016xgboost}, and CatBoost \cite{prokhorenkova2018catboost}), underscoring the predictive value of incorporating substructure counts.
+Expert molecular descriptors, on the other hand, encode predefined physicochemical and topological properties, such as molecular weight, logP, and topological polar surface area (TPSA), derived from domain knowledge \cite{landrum2013rdkit, rdkitdesc}.
+These interpretable features help characterize molecular properties relevant to transfection efficiency.

-Our study also highlights the limitations of graph-based representations, such as Grover embeddings and AGILE’s end-to-end learned embeddings, in LNP transfection prediction.
-Grover embeddings employ self-supervised learning and leverage graph-transformer architectures trained on large molecular datasets to extract structural features directly from molecular graphs \cite{rong2020self}.
-However, this data-driven feature extraction approach limits interpretability, as it does not explicitly incorporate domain-specific chemical knowledge.
-Fang et al. \cite{fang2023mfgb} suggested that while GNNs and their variants can automatically learn molecular representations from molecular graphs, they often overlook critical chemical domain knowledge during feature extraction.
-They argued that simple molecular graphs alone are insufficient for robust molecular representation learning, as they fail to encode deep semantic features relevant to chemistry.
-Additionally, they noted that GNNs suffer from over-smoothing, a phenomenon that arises from the excessive propagation of information across long distances in the graph, ultimately leading to indistinguishable node representations.
+When comparing Morgan fingerprints and Expert descriptors, our findings show that Morgan fingerprints consistently outperformed Expert descriptors in predicting transfection efficiency.
+However, this is not universally true across all molecular prediction tasks.
+For example, Tayyebi et al. \cite{tayyebi2023prediction} found that Mordred descriptors \cite{moriwaki2018moesm4} provided superior accuracy over Morgan fingerprints for aqueous solubility prediction using RF and MLR.
+Similarly, Seal et al. \cite{seal2021comparison} demonstrated that Cell Painting descriptors outperformed both ErG and Morgan fingerprints for cytotoxicity and proliferation assays.
+These studies highlight that the effectiveness of molecular descriptors is highly dependent on dataset characteristics and the specific predictive task.